 Sweet potato and black bean are one of my favorite flavor combinations, which is why I also have recipes for sweet potato black bean burgers or sweet potato black bean enchiladas.

-- Dietary features: vegetarian, nut-free, soy-free, gluten-free & vegan optional
+- Vegetarian, nut-free, soy-free, gluten-free & vegan optional

 - Black beans: I like to choose "no salt added" black beans but any kind will do.
 You can swap these with chickpeas, white beans, pinto beans or whatever pantry staples you have on hand.

 - Chipotle chili powder adds a lot to this recipe.
-If you don't have chipotle chili powder you can add ½ teaspoon chili powder instead and add ¼ teaspoon smoked paprika if you have it.
+If you don't have chipotle chili powder, replace it with ½ teaspoon chili powder and ¼ teaspoon smoked paprika.

-- Shredded cheese: I like to use shredded mozzarella but a Mexican blend cheese would go well here too.
+- Shredded cheese: I like to use shredded mozzarella or Monterey blend.
 Choose vegan cheese to make this recipe dairy-free.

-- Tortillas: I use 12 inch tortillas but you can use 9 inch tortillas for a smaller meal.
+- Tortillas: I use 12-inch flour tortillas, also called jumbo tortillas, but you can use 9 inch tortillas for a smaller meal.
 Choose your favorite gluten-free tortillas to make this meal gluten-free.

 - Hot sauce: I absolutely love Aardvark hot sauce and think it goes so well in here because it has a very garlicky flavor without as much salt as most hot sauces.
 You can definitely decrease or omit the hot sauce depending on your preferences.